Ibiza (film)

 Ibiza (later retitled Ibiza: Love Drunk) is a 2018 American romantic comedy film directed by Alex Richanbach and written by Lauryn Kahn.
-Its story follows Harper, a 30-year-old woman from New York who travels to Barcelona on a business trip, which leads to a flirty encounter with a famous DJ.
+Its story follows Harper, a 30-year-old woman from New York who travels to Barcelona on business; there she has a flirty encounter with a famous DJ and undertakes a spontaneous trip to Ibiza.
 It stars Gillian Jacobs, Vanessa Bayer, Phoebe Robinson, Michaela Watkins, Jordi Mollà, and Richard Madden.

 The film was produced by Gary Sanchez Productions and Good Universe and was released on Netflix on May 25, 2018.
-It received mixed to positive reviews from critics.
+It received mixed reviews from critics.

 Plot

 Harper is weary of life in New York City working for a PR firm.
-It does not help that her disgruntled boss Sarah is constantly reciting nasty one-liners at her while failing to recognize her hard work.
-However, in a surprise move, Sarah informs Harper that she has to fly to Barcelona for the weekend in order to secure a new client, a major opportunity for her to finally show her worth.

-When Harper informs her friends Nikki and Leah, they insist on coming along.
+Her boss Sarah is constantly reciting nasty one-liners at her while failing to recognize her hard work.
+In a surprise move, Sarah informs Harper that she has to fly to Barcelona for the weekend in order to secure a new client.
+Harper sees it as an opportunity for her to finally show her worth.
+Her best friends Nikki and Leah insist on coming along.

 Diego, one of the clients in Barcelona, flirts with Nikki and invites the women to a nightclub.
 There, Harper meets the attractive DJ, superstar Leo West, with whom she has instant chemistry.
 A man at the club invites the three friends to his place for a party, implying that Leo will be there.
 Their host promises drugs and the possibility of freeing sexual experiences, but they have to suddenly leave when Leah unknowingly fools around with a married man and his wife chases them out with a knife.

 Before Harper and Leo get a chance to spend any time together, he has to travel to Ibiza for his next gig.
 Harper has received many missed calls and messages from her boss, but she does not call back right away.
 The pressure prompts her impulsive decision to fly to Ibiza to meet Leo, despite her work responsibilities and egged on by her friends, to secure the man of her dreams.